Kittens Teeth Changes And Care

 When it comes to toothpaste and brushing, it is better to start at an early age; about 6 months.
 That way, the kittens would become used to it by the time they mature into cats with adult teeth.
-However, desist (I would say resist rather than desist as desist implies it has been started but as kittens start teething so young, this should not be the case) from brushing when teething commences.
+However, resist brushing when teething commences.

 Use only approved kittens’ toothpaste and toothbrush.
-No, don’t use human toothpaste please.
-There is a variety of kitten/cat toothpaste in (on) the market with different flavors.
+No, don’t use human toothpaste, please.
+There is a variety of kitten/cat toothpaste on the market with different flavors.
 Find the one your kitten is comfortable with and brush its teeth with it at least three times a week, if possible.
 In the ideal world, we would brush teeth daily but even the most well-behaved cat is unlikely to tolerate this!